-Blow Out (1981) from Johnny Web (Uncle Scoopy) |
+Blow Out (1981) from Johnny Web (Uncle Scoopy; Greg Wroblewski) |

-Blow Out is an intriguing noir thriller from Brian DePalma, in which a sound man fortuitously records a traffic accident, except that his recording proves it was no accident, and that fact puts his life in danger, because the dead man was a presidential hopeful.
-It stars John Travolta in the only significant role of his first period of stardom that didn't involve singing and/or dancing.
-That was 1977-1981, during which he did Saturday Night Fever, Grease, and Urban Cowboy.
-Blow Out was the last good movie he made until Pulp Fiction 13 years later.
+Blow Out is an intriguing noir thriller from Brian DePalma, in which a sound engineer accidentally records a traffic accident.
+His recording proves it was no accident, and that fact puts his life in danger because the dead man was a presidential hopeful.
+It stars John Travolta in the only significant role of his first period of stardom (1977-1981) that didn't involve singing and/or dancing.
+During that era he also did Saturday Night Fever, Grease, and Urban Cowboy.
+Blow Out was the last successful film for Travolta until he joined the Pulp Fiction team 13 years later.
 Between Blow Out and Pulp Fiction (1982-1993), his highest rated movie was Look Who's Talking! (only 5.5 at IMDb).
-Four of his films from that era are rated in the 3's and 4's (Ed Wood range) at IMDb: Perfect, Two of a Kind, Staying Alive, Look Who's Talking Too. |
+Four of his films from that era are rated in the 3's and 4's at IMDb: Perfect, Two of a Kind, Staying Alive, Look Who's Talking Too.
+Of course, Travolta also made awful movies, in fact made his two worst movies, during his two periods of stardom.
+He made Moment by Moment in his young, good-looking star period; and he made Battlefield Earth in his old, chubby star period.
+But he was able to recover from those disasters, while the 1982-1993 period was filled with so many failures that his star just kept dimming.
+Travolta fell so far from grace that his fee per film had dropped to $50,000 by 1994. |

 |

 Then why do I say it's a good movie?
-Well, it's fun to watch, and DePalma showed off a lot of fancy and creative technique which I enjoyed.
+First of all, it's just plain fun to watch.
+In addition, DePalma showed off a lot of fancy and creative techniques which I enjoyed and admired.
 There are many overhead shots, including a seeming unfilmable helicopter shot of Travolta driving a car through some important government buildings and courtyards.
-I loved some of the scene transitions he created in the editing room, and the way he played around with the suspense cliches.
-The tension in the individual scenes is excellent, especially the final scene in which Travolta chases the bad guy (John Lithgow) and Nancy Allen through Philadelphia.
-Travolta has to follow them.
-Allen is wired and knows it, but doesn't realize that she's with a bad guy, so is not providing any help.
+I loved some of the scene transitions DePalma created in the editing room, and the way he played around with the suspense clichés.
+The tension in the individual scenes is excellent, especially the final scene in which Travolta chases the bad guy (John Lithgow) and the damsel in distress (Nancy Allen) through Philadelphia.
+In that scene Travolta has to follow them with his listening equipment, deducing their whereabouts from the sounds he hears.
+Although Allen is wired and knows it, she doesn't realize that she's with a bad guy, so does not provide any clues.
 Very clever stuff.
 The best thing about this movie is the ending, which is one of the best I've ever seen.
 So many people don't know how to end a movie, but this one is sheer genius.
 Not only did DePalma avoid the usual Hollywood happy ending baloney, but he came up with one of the most heartbreaking things you can imagine, which is not only clever but perfectly logical in the movie's own terms.
 If the situation doesn't get you, the music will.
 You have to be pretty tough not to pass a tear or two when you see this one.
-By the way, respected critic Pauline Kael pulled no punches and simply said "it's a great movie". |
+By the way, respected critic Pauline Kael pulled no punches and simply said, "It's a great movie". |

 |||||